Blosc/blogsite/pages/blosc-in-depth.rst

 Sponsors
 --------

 Blosc and Blosc2 have been developed with the support of several organizations.
 We would like to thank them for their support.

-Right now, you can send a donation to `NumFOCUS <https://numfocus.org/project/blosc>`_ to support our efforts:
+Blosc is a fiscally sponsored project of `NumFOCUS <https://numfocus.org>`_, a nonprofit dedicated to supporting the open source scientific computing community.
+If you like Blosc and want to support our mission, please consider making a `donation <https://numfocus.org/project/blosc>`_ to support our efforts.

 .. raw:: html